BOOKS WORTH READING MORE THAN ONCE

 OXFORD by a Very Oxford Cat is available from from Blackwell's. (free UK shipping and discounted international shipping) or from Amazon, or through any bookstore.
 It has been described as 'Fabulously original', and 'Laugh-out-loud funny'.
 Its humour has been called 'donish' and 'dry sixth form'.
 Judge for yourself.

-Charles Simeon of Cambridge: Silhouettes and Skeletons is published in the US by Wipf and Stock and by Dictum in the UK / rest of the world.
+Charles Simeon of Cambridge: Silhouettes and Skeletons is published by Wipf and Stock in the US and by Dictum in the UK / rest of the world.
 This unique treatment traces Simeon's influence down to the present day.
 It includes thumbnails of all the silhouettes, each one named.
-The Dictum edition will be published in March 2021.

 If you're planning a trip to Oxford or Cambridge for the first time, visit oxbridgesights.com for suggestions of things to do and see.